limbpuma/doner_express/src/pages/legal-advice.en.md

 ### VAT ID

-VAT Identification Number according to § 27 a of the German Value Added Tax Act:<br />
+The VAT Identification Number is provided upon request, in accordance with § 27 a of the German Value Added Tax Act.
+Please contact us for further information.
-DE999999999

-### Consumer Dispute Resolution/Universal Arbitration Board
+### Consumer Dispute Resolution / Universal Arbitration Board

 We are not willing or obliged to participate in dispute resolution proceedings before a consumer arbitration board.